Want to Ref?

-If the above time does not work for you, other member associations of the SSA also host entry-level referee clinics throughout the province.
+Please contact the RSRA's Treasurer, Shaun Augustin, at treasurer@rsra.ca for more information on the upcoming times for the RSRA's next clinics.
+Other member associations of the SSA also host entry-level referee clinics throughout the province.
 Individuals interested in taking an entry-level clinic sooner may also look at the SSA website here for an upcoming clinic.

 Below you will find some answers to common questions asked by new referees.